winitzki/scall/tutorial/programming_dhall.md

 Any file can import any other file, as long as an import path (absolute or relative) is given.

 An import such as `let Dir1/file1 = ./Dir1/file1.dhall` might appear to suggest that `file1` is a submodule of `Dir1` in some sense.
-But actually Dhall treats all imports in the same way regardless of path; it does not have any special concept of "submodules".
+But actually Dhall treats all imports in the same way regardless of path; there is no concept of a "submodule".
 The file `./Dir1/file1.dhall` is treated as a Dhall file like any other.

 Also, names like `Dir1/file` are not treated specially.